NVIDIA/grace-cpu-benchmarking-guide/src/applications/index.md

 # Applications

-These benchmarking recipes show how to maximize the performance of key applications.
+These benchmarking recipes show you how to maximize the performance of key applications.